+I received the books in this post in exchange for an honest review.
+All opinions are my own.
 “Start where you are.
 Use what you have.
 Do what you can.” – Arthur Ashe • Little People, BIG DREAMS is a series of picture books about important figures in science, art, sport — virtually every field — who overcame difficult beginnings and hardships to pursue their dreams.
 Aimed at ages 4 to 7, the stories are simple primers that de-mystify modern-day heroes, sharing the milestones in their upbringing and careers achieved not by magic, but by hard work and perseverance.
-I’ve talked about some of the earlier books in the series (Frida Kahlo, Audrey Hepburn, Stephen Hawking and others) and wanted to share a peek at some of the newest ones. … New books in the Little People, BIG DREAMS series + A giveaway!
+I’ve talked about some of the earlier books in the series (Frida Kahlo, Audrey Hepburn, Stephen Hawking and others) and wanted to share a peek at some of the newest ones.

+ABRAMS Books sent me Cali’flour Kitchen in exchange for an honest review.
+All opinions are my own.
 I’ll never relish a radish or turn up for turnip, but cauliflower I could eat all day.
 Raw, riced or roasted; in a cookie or a crust — there’s exponential potential for this vegetable for every meal and diet.
 Whether it’s soups or skillets or sweets you’re after — or maybe just the cauliflower pizza crust that Amy Lacey’s Cali’flour Foods turned into a multi-million dollar business — there’s something for everyone in Cali’flour Kitchen: 125 Cauliflower-Based Recipes for the Carbs You Crave.
 Dairy-free?
 Check.
 Gluten- and Grain-Free?
 Check and check.
 Keto?
 (Nods yes.)
 Keto friendly (Nods again.)
 Paleo, Vegan and Vegetarian?
 Yes to all three.
-Many are a combination of most of the above, making for a wide variety of dishes suitable for myriad diets. … Cali’flour Kitchen: 125 Cauliflower-Based Recipes for the Carbs You Crave + Win a copy!
+Many are a combination of most of the above, making for a wide variety of dishes suitable for myriad diets.

+Quarto Publishing Group sent me the books in this post in exchange for an honest review.
+All opinions are my own.
 After reviewing a number of subscription boxes over the past few weeks, I’m turning to something a little different today: books!
 (But I do have one more box to share with you before the month is out.
 And I think you’re really going to like it.)
 Today I want to share some of our favourites from a highly collectible series for young readers, Little People, BIG DREAMS.
 They’re whimsically illustrated picture books aimed at kids aged 4 to 7 that tell the stories of people who pursued their dreams to achieve incredible things, despite some difficult beginnings and/or hardships along the way.
 Quarto sent me advance copies of the newest additions to the series — Stephen Hawking and Muhammad Ali, both published earlier this month — and the Women in Art Gift Set featuring Audrey Hepburn, Frida Kahlo and Coco Chanel.